Skip to main content

 Photosystem II (PS II) Supercomplex Structures

 The most common version of the supercomplex is a dimer.
 A simplified cartoon of the monomeric version of the PSII-LHCII supercomplex is shown in Figure \(\PageIndex{11}\).
 The PSII core is shown in the blue rectangle.
-The CP29, CP26, and CP24 in the peripheral antennae complexes (light-harvesting complexes - LCHIIs) are shown outside of the blue-outlined rectangle.
+The CP29, CP26, and CP24 in the peripheral antennae complexes (light-harvesting complexes - LCHIIs) are shown outside the blue-outlined rectangle.
 They surround the PSII core.

 C2S2M2-type PSII-LHCII supercomplexesV2.svg